-6. Riverboats, canoes and kayaks
+6. Riverboats, canoes, packrafts and kayaks

 Summer and autumn are an ideal time for trips by riverboats and canoe on the Reisa river.
 A riverboat safari will give you an experience of the nature in the Reisa National Park in a way you will not find elsewhere.
 The riverboat is a special boat with a long and important tradition in the Reisa valley.
 It's long and sleek, and made to easily navigate the river.
 The Lyngenfjord region is a big area and there are several places you can kayak.
+Read more about kayaking, packrafting and riverboat safaris on our website.